 What we didn’t like

-Pay for port forwarding: Port forwarding is an add-on feature, which makes it a more expensive option.
+Pay for port forwarding: Port forwarding is an add-on feature, so it's a more expensive option.
 You can save money by choosing a VPN with port forwarding, like PIA or Proton VPN.

 PureVPN specs